DanielSRS/yara/README.md

 To learn more about React Native, take a look at the following resources:

 - [React Native Website](https://reactnative.dev) - learn more about React Native.
+- [React Native for Windows Website](https://microsoft.github.io/react-native-windows/) - learn more about React Native for Windows.
 - [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.